twcc/man-vip/doc-en/docs/user-guides/twcc/cfs/manage-datasets/manage-folders-files/move-fetch-files.md

 ## Fetch cold storage files

-* Select one of the file in Cold Storage in the dataset contents page, click the **ACCESS** button on right panel to make a copy of the file to Cold Data Downloads.
+* Select one of the file in Cold Storage in the dataset details page, click the **ACCESS** button on right panel to make a copy of the file to Cold Data Downloads.

 ![](https://cos.twcc.ai/SYS-MANUAL/uploads/upload_9ed5f9b00d74fec0a00c8e9379ef58de.png)

 * Click the **OK** button after the **Access the cold data** prompt window appears.

 :::info
-It may take several hours to access the cold data.
-Please go to the **Download Cold Data** list page to check the progress of the access.
+It may take several hours to fetch the cold data.
+Please go to the **[Download cold data](/user-guides/twcc/cfs/download-cold-data.md)*** list page to check the fetching progress.
 :::